 The Third Revolutionary Phenotype: Memes

-In the history of our planet there have been several phenotypic revolutions; simple proteins to RNA, RNA to DNA and us human beings are involved with the memetic revolutionary phenotype.
+In the history of our planet, there have been several phenotypic revolutions; simple proteins to RNA, RNA to DNA, and we human beings are involved with the memetic revolutionary phenotype.
 Lest you ever think that we are an overrated species, remember that in the 4,000,000,000 year history of this planet, encompassing many trillions of fantastic life forms, phenotypic revolutions have only occurred a handful of times and that we humans are the cause of at least one of them.
-In your lifetime, it’s likely that you’ll see us ignite the flames of another phenotypic revolution.
+In your lifetime, you’ll likely see us ignite the flames of another phenotypic revolution.

 Many contemporary scientists have suggested that our ability to learn from others permits a second system of inheritance, referred to as memes.
 This proposition, if correct, may obscure the boundary between replicators and phenotypes.